directus/directus/docs/cloud/glossary.md

 :::

-Note that this means the monthly prices given for Active Nodes, _$25/month for General Purpose and $50/month for Performance tier_, are actually estimates based on the cost per hour times the average length of a month (730 hours).
+This means the monthly prices given for Active Nodes, _$25/month for General Purpose and $50/month for Performance tier_, are actually estimates based on the cost per hour times the average length of a month (730 hours).
 So, the pricing shown for one Active, General Purpose Node is `$0.03424657534 x 730hrs = $25`, however the actual bill will vary slightly each month.

 Furthermore, a Standard Project's Nodes can be reconfigured at any time.
 You can upgrade and downgrade Node Types, add and remove Nodes, or destroy your Project as you please.
 In the end, _you simply pay for the actual Node-hours used by